1.0 Introduction

 Perform the following steps to configure logging events to the Syslog:

-• Host: Enter the hostname or IP address of your Syslog server where the Rapid7 Collector is installed in Step 4 of Section 2.1: Download Collector.
+Host: Enter the hostname or IP address of your Syslog server.

-• Validate certificate: You can connect to the Syslog server over a non-secure connection or a secure TLS connection.
-Depending on the type of TLS certificate that the Syslog server is using:
+Validate certificate: You can connect to the Syslog server over a non-secure connection or a secure TLS connection.

-• Port (TCP): The default port for the Syslog server is 514 or use the port as in Step 2 of Section 2.4: Configure Event Source.
-If you are using a different port, update the port number accordingly.
+Port (TCP): Enter the port number for the Syslog service.
+The default is port 514, or if you are using a different port, update the port number accordingly.

 Figure 13: Event sources